rahimkhoja/Atomik_Controller/README.md

  **Quick Install Instructions:**

- 1. Download the IMG of the Atomik Controller (Download Link)
+ 1. Download the IMG of the Atomik Controller (Direct Download Link - Coming soon) ( Torrent Tracker in Repository )
  2. Download an IMG burning tool such as [win32diskimager](https://sourceforge.net/projects/win32diskimager/)
  3. Write the IMG to an SD Card (Must fit in your Raspberry Pi)
  4. Put the SD Card into the Raspberry Pi that has been modified